This article was updated on 3 February 2020.

 If you had power stored in your battery and your neighbour needed it, the power could be shared — just as spare car seats are shared via Uber, and spare rooms via Airbnb.

-In fact, there’s already a platform for sharing electricity peer-to-peer from distributed generation in New Zealand — P2Power, with its ‘PowerPal’ app.
-There’s also another one on the way — Wellington-based Our Energy expects to formally launch its ‘Lemonade’ sharing platform in the electricity market in the next few weeks.
+In fact, there are already platforms for sharing electricity peer-to-peer from distributed generation in New Zealand, such as the ‘Lemonade’ platform, which is in the process of being expanded to more areas by Wellington-based Our Energy.
 Likewise, in the Netherlands, Vandebron (meaning ‘from the source’) allows consumers to buy power directly from local farmers who have generated excess electricity from solar panels or biogas-to-power installations.

 One appealing aspect of the sharing economy is that barriers to entry are low — for instance, you don’t need much more than a spare bed to be an Airbnb host.
 Participating in the distributed electricity storage market requires some investment in solar panels and batteries, but the outlay is still being met by an increasing number of people.
 So, will we see the rise of full-time electricity ‘prosumers’ — small-scale producers who also consume energy?
 Will the market allow for an enthusiast to cover every wall of their house in solar panels, and every square metre of their yard with battery storage, in order to spend their time selling energy to the market?